Nayjest/ai-microcore/README.md

 # AI MicroCore: A Minimalistic Foundation for AI Applications

-This package is a collection of wrappers around Large Language Models and Semantic Search APIs allowing to communicate with these services convenient way, make it easily switchable and separate business logic from implementation details.
+This package is a collection of adapters for Large Language Models and Semantic Search APIs allowing to communicate with these services convenient way, make it easily switchable and separate business logic from implementation details.